-Butternut Squash, Arugula, and Roasted Garlic Goat Cheese Tartine
+Butternut Squash Tartine with Arugula, and Roasted Garlic Goat Cheese

-Without sounding like a broken record (blah), I had an amazing fresh fig, goat cheese, and caramelized onion tartine at Maison Kayser in New York City, and have been thinking about it ever since.
-It was on the best bread known-to-man (ok, bread definitely matters) and it was the perfect epitome of “sweet ‘n savory”balance.
+Without sounding like a broken record (blah), I had an amazing fresh fig, goat cheese, and caramelized onion tartine at Maison Kayser in New York City and have been thinking about it ever since.

-Helpful Tip: Buy butternut squash with a long neck, and relatively small base if at all possible.
-I prefer the neck of the squash (weirdest statement ever), because it is much easier to slice and dice, and does not get stringy once cooked.
+Shopping Tip: Buy butternut squash with a long neck, and relatively small base if at all possible.
+I prefer the neck of the squash, because it is easier to slice and dice and holds its shape very well.

 - kosher salt